bilalchahir/DFP-algorithm/README.md

 # DFP-algorithm
-This file is a Jupyter notebook written in Python that has implemented DFP algorithm from scratch using mathematical calculations.
+This file is a Jupyter notebook written in Python that has implemented the Davidon-Fletcher-Powell (DFP) algorithm from scratch using mathematical calculations.
+DFP is an optimization algorithm that is used to find the minimum of a function.
+The notebook likely includes code for defining the DFP algorithm, functions for calculating the optimization steps, and possibly visualization or analysis of the results.
+The notebook may also include explanations and derivations of the mathematical concepts used in the implementation of the DFP algorithm.